kmitchenko/kmitchenko/README.md

 ### Hi there, I'm Katya 👋

 I am a junior Frontend Developer located in Lviv, Ukraine.
-I'm currently seeking for a place where I can implement and improve my skills.
-I'd love to grow in a creative environment and work along amazing people creating incredible projects. :sparkles:
+I'm currently working for an AMAZING company - DataArt.
+I love to grow in a creative environment and work among amazing people. :sparkles:

 ## 🌱 Currently I...

 - Continue learning Amgular 2+
 - Dive deeper into MongoDB
 - Get more familiar with Node.js
-- am working on some pet-projects to lvl up

 ## ⚡ Fun fact:
 - This username (apocalypse-suite) stuck with me since I was a teenager, because I was a huge comics lover.
 I TRULY promise not to do anything apocalyptic, TRUST ME! :smile: